lomorel/SynAnthrop/README.md

 SynAnthrop is a R package developed to assess the sensibility of species and communities to anthropisation from occurrence data.

+The method allows to describe the ecological affinities of species and groups in a simple, reproducible, multi-scale and less subjective way than with expert assessments.

+The principle of the analysis is based on the comparison of the observed distribution of species along a gradient of anthropisation within a territory, with a distribution that would be expected if anthropisation had no effect on this distribution (null distribution).
+This null distribution is defined by species, taking into account its distribution (points are randomly generated within its range) and taking into account the survey intensity per site.

 ## Workflow <img src="./Figure/Synanthrop_workflow.png" />

-Principle: the analysis is based on the cross-referencing of georeferenced occurrence data and a map describing the gradient to be studied (from which values are extracted at the desired resolution).
+2 types of data are needed as input (1): georeferenced occurrence data and a map describing the gradient to be studied (from which we extract values at the desired resolution).
 After a selection of data by species (2), a random selection of sites in the range and according to the sampling effort is made (n = observed occurrences).
 The effect (in this case of anthropisation) is measured by evaluating the effect size between these 2 distributions (3).
 The operation is repeated 500 times (4).
 Synanthropy scores (from 1 to 10) are assigned to each species from the average of the differences between the null and observed distributions (5).

+These scores can then be used at the community scale to estimate the overall sensitivity of assemblages to land use change.
+These average scores are complementary to anthropisation maps whose information must be considered as potential (with cases where the maps present values \> to the scores when sensitive species are not detected and cases where the maps present values \< to the scores when in reality some populations of sensitive species have maintained themselves locally).

 ## Dependencies